lucas-soria/qrsec_backend/README.md

 ./gradlew build
 ```

-### Build with refreshing dependencies[^1]
+### Build with refreshing dependencies[^3]

 ```shell
 ./gradlew build --refresh-dependencies
 ```

-### Build skipping test execution[^2]
+### Build skipping test execution[^1]

 ```shell
 ./gradlew build --refresh-dependencies --exclude-task test
 ```

-### Clean build[^3]
+### Clean build[^2]

 ```shell
 ./gradlew clean build --refresh-dependencies --exclude-task test
 ```

+[^1]: Or any defined gradle task.
+[^2]: This gradle task ensures a clean build environment before starting the build process by cleaning the build directory of the project.
-[^1]: Gradle forces all dependencies declared in your project to be re-resolved and potentially re-downloaded.
+[^3]: Gradle forces all dependencies declared in your project to be re-resolved and potentially re-downloaded.
 It ensures that you have the latest versions of all dependencies specified in your build.gradle file.
-[^2]: Or any defined gradle task.
-[^3]: This gradle task ensures a clean build environment before starting the build process by cleaning the build directory of the project.